kamchatka-volcano/asyncgi/README.md

 ### Timer

-A timer object implementing the interface `asyncgi::ITimer` can be created to change or check some state periodically.
+A timer object `asyncgi::Timer` can be created to change or check some state periodically.

 <details>
   <summary>Example</summary>